Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

 The general formulation of a deconvolution problem assumes that the observations are the true underlying variables contaminated with measurement error.
-In an errors-in-variables regression problem, responses $Y_i$'s are observed corresponding to evaluations of a unknown regression function $f$ on noise-contaminated covariates $W_i$'s as
+In an errors-in-variables regression problem, responses $Y_i$'s are observed corresponding to evaluations of an unknown regression function $f_0$ on noise-contaminated covariates $W_i$'s as

-where $X_i$'s are the underlying true covariate variables.
-We denote $p_0$ as the marginal distribution of $X_i$, $\epsilon_i$ as the centered Gaussian error with unknown standard deviation $\sigma$, and $g_u$ as the measurement error distribution.
-The goal here is to recover the unknown regression function $f$ and the true density function $p_0$ of the covariate distribution.
+where $X_i$'s are the unknown true covariates and we denote by $p_0$ the marginal distribution of the true covariate, and we write ``i.i.d." short for ``identically and independently distributed".
+In model \eqref{eq:model}, we consider the centered Gaussian error $\epsilon_i$ with unknown standard deviation $\sigma$, and denote by $g_u$ the known measurement error distribution.
+The goal is to recover the true regression function $f_0$ and the true density function $p_0$.

 From a frequentist perspective, there is a rich literature addressing these problems.
-Historically, the density deconvolution problem was first addressed in \cite{stefanski1990deconvolving,carroll1988optimal,fan1991optimal}, where it was noted that the fundamental difficulty in recovering the true density lies in the nature of the distribution of the measurement errors, and a class of deconvoluting kernel density estimators was proposed. \cite{fan1993nonparametric} developed a globally consistent deconvolution kernel type estimator in a nonparametric regression problem and showed the optimal rate of convergence is of logarithmic order if the measurement error is normally distributed. \cite{ioannides1997nonparametric} generalized the estimator while \cite{delaigle2007nonparametric} extended the theory to the heteroscedastic case.
-Refer to a review article \cite{delaigle2014nonparametric} for a detailed discussion on kernel-based deconvolution estimators.
-Deconvolution based on Fourier-techniques and local linear and polynomial estimators are also popular, such as \textsc{simex} (simulation-extrapolation) \cite{cook1994simulation} and \cite{stefanski1995simulation, carroll1996asymptotics,carroll1999nonparametric,SIMEXdelaigle08,delaigle2006nonparametric,du2011nonparametric,delaigle2009design}.
+Historically, the density deconvolution problem was first addressed in \cite{carroll1988optimal,fan1991optimal,stefanski1990deconvolving}, where it was noted that the fundamental difficulty in recovering the true density lies in the nature of the distribution of the measurement errors, and a class of deconvolution kernel density estimators was proposed.
+In a nonparametric regression setting \cite{fan1993nonparametric} developed a globally consistent deconvolution kernel type estimator.
+Later on, \cite{ioannides1997nonparametric} generalized the estimator while \cite{delaigle2007nonparametric} extended the theory to the heteroscedastic case.
+Refer to a review article \citep{delaigle2014nonparametric} for a detailed discussion on kernel-based deconvolution estimators.
+Other methods such as deconvolution estimators based on Fourier-techniques, local linear and polynomial estimators are also popular, see \cite{carroll1996asymptotics,carroll1999nonparametric,cook1994simulation,SIMEXdelaigle08,delaigle2006nonparametric,delaigle2009design,du2011nonparametric,stefanski1995simulation}.